pulumi/terraform-provider-aws/website/docs/r/route53_zone_association.html.markdown

 $ terraform import aws_route53_zone_association.example Z123456ABCDEFG:vpc-12345678
 ```

-If the VPC is in a different region than the Terraform AWS Provider region configuration, the VPC Region can be added to the endE.g.,
+If the VPC is in a different region than the provider region configuration, the VPC Region can be added to the end. e.g.

 ```
 $ terraform import aws_route53_zone_association.example Z123456ABCDEFG:vpc-12345678:us-east-2